Rezaavoor/search-dataset/README.md

 Ways to reduce:
 - lower `--testset-size`
-- reduce the number of loaded PDFs/pages via `--max-pdfs`, `--max-files`, or narrower folders
+- reduce the number of loaded PDFs via `--max-pdfs` or narrower `--specific-folders`
 - use a smaller/cheaper model
 - use `--no-content-embeddings` to skip page_content embedding (not recommended)